EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

 $ cordova plugin add cordova-plugin-inappbrowser
 ```

-I'm not including it as a depency as not all folks may have this requirement.
+I'm not including it as a dependency as not all folks may have this requirement.

 ## 4. Usage
 Check the [demo code](demo/index.html) for an easy to drop in example, otherwise copy-paste this: